Karan3256/Articles/description.md

 Snowflake | Databricks
 --------- | ----------
 It requires a user to structure the un-structured data before any analysis can be done on it.
 It automatically transforms the data into its internal structured data format | It does not require a user to convert data into any other format and lets a user to retain the data into it's original raw format.
+It does not completely decouples the data storage and data processing layers.
+It means that Snowflake still owns both of these layers internally. | It does not own any of the data storage and data processing layers.
+It fully decouples them meaning that data can be stored anywhere, in any format, still allowing the processing on it to gather business intelligence.
+It uses third party ecosystem for leveraging the processing capability on data, e.g. Apache Spark.
+The data transference may give rise to problems such as data integrity, data reliability and low latency issues.
+It is best suited for SQL based queries processing on data. | It also supports high performance SQL queries for data processing.
+It provides data reliability and high latency ensuring high data performance for analysis.

 </p>